namor5772/ASXscraper/README.md

 ## Get the Python Script

-This is the Python script that you run to download share prices.
-It assumes you have performed all the above installations. it is called **ASX_Selenium_scraper.py**
+This is **THE** Python script that you run to download share prices.
+It assumes you have performed all the above installations.
+It is called **ASX_Selenium_scraper.py**

 ```python
 from selenium import webdriver